-At the beginning of the 20th century there was a summer residence of Aleksey Ostroumov, a Russian doctor and philanthropist.
+At the beginning of the 20th century there was the summer residence of Aleksey Ostroumov, a Russian doctor and philanthropist.
 His house, which is considered a historic and architectural monument, is falling apart and almost in a critical condition.

 Part of the nursery is open for tourists.
-The monkeys are kept in cages, one can buy boxes with fruit at entrance and hand feed them.
+The monkeys are kept in cages, one can buy boxes with fruit at the entrance and hand feed them.

 According to the institute personnel, there is the world’s only monkey monument in the yard.